xapian/xapian/xapian-core/docs/replication.rst

 Databases could be pushed to the slaves after each update simply by copying the entire database from the master (using scp, ftp, http or one of the many other transfer options).
-After the copy is completed, the new database would be made live (perhaps by symlink switching, if symlinks are available).
-After a reasonable interval to allow searches in progress on the old database to complete, the old database would be removed.
+After the copy is completed, the new database would be made live by indirecting access through a stub database and switching what it points to.

+After a sufficient interval to allow searches in progress on the old database to complete, the old database would be removed.
 (On UNIX filesystems, the old database could be unlinked immediately, and the resources used by it would be automatically freed as soon as the current searches using it complete.)